 A partner in a partnership conducting a trade or business in the United States will likely be allocated effectively

-You must provide a U.S. TIN if you are:
+You must provide an SSN or TIN if you are:

 Submitting the form to a partnership that conducts a trade or business in the United States.